OWASP/owasp-summit-2017/Working-Sessions/DevSecOps/Node-Security-Round-Table.md

 Node Security awareness and understanding is quite low

-Static Analsyis is quite weak.
+Static Analysis is quite weak.
 Dependency management is more mature

 ## What